dekaio/Datastructures-and-Algorithms/Cplusplus/README.md

  ### Types of functions in a class
   1. inline functions: Inline functions are implemented inside class
   2. friend functions
+ ### Types of classes
+  1. All concrete classes: Reusability
+  2. Some concrete classes and some pure virtual functions: Reusability and polymorphism.
+  3. All virtual functions: Polymorphism

   ** Only difference between structures and class: By default members in a class are private while it's public in structure **
  ** Objects will consume memory only for data memebers, functions will be common for all the objects in the memory **